Home Work & REMOTE LeARning

 - How did we monitor pupil well-being?

-- How could we improve our offer?
+- How can we constantly improve our provision

 The guidance issued in July 2020 by the DfE (Department for Education) stated that: